Selectively Answering Ambiguous Questions: Instuction Tuning and Scaling

 \section{Instuction Tuning and Scaling}

-We also show calibration results for an instruction-tuned version of the model.
-Pretrained models are rarely used in applications directly; however, intuition suggests that fine-tuning is likely to skew the model likelihoods.
-We find that while instruction tuning dramatically improves exact match accuracy, it results in substantially worse ROC-AUC and ECE calibration scores.\footnote{The GPT-4 technical report (\url{https://cdn.openai.com/papers/gpt-4.pdf}) shows that calibration is made significantly worse by the combination of instruction-tuning and reinforcement learning, but does not distinguish between these two factors.} However, this miscalibration is mitigated by using sample-based confidence scores rather than model likelihood, which yields striking improvements on these metrics.
-For C@80, the instruction-tuned model with sampling is far ahead of any other method investigated.
-We therefore conclude that sample-based confidence scores are particularly useful for instruction-tuned models that are more likely to be used in practice.
+Pretrained language models are typically fine-tuned before being used in applications.
+However, fine-tuning and other alignment techniques may disturb the model's calibration by emphasizing high performance on specific sets of tasks rather than the full pretraining distribution.\footnote{The GPT-4 technical report (\url{https://cdn.openai.com/papers/gpt-4.pdf}) shows that calibration is made significantly worse by the combination of instruction-tuning and reinforcement learning, but does not distinguish between these two factors.} \Cref{tab:flan-palm-results} shows that for Flan-\palm~\cite{chung2022scaling}, instruction tuning dramatically improves exact match accuracy while simultaneously worsening performance on confidence-based ranking (ROC-AUC) and calibration (ECE), when using model likelihood as the confidence score.
+However, this miscalibration can be mitigated by using sample-based confidence scores, which dramatically improves the calibration on ambiguous questions (AmbigQA).
+For the selective-prediction metric C@80, the instruction-tuned model with sampling is far ahead of any other method investigated.
+Note that we investigate Natural Questions and AmbigQA here as they are not in the instruction tuning training data.

-Finally, we examine the effect of model scale on calibration, finding that in general, accuracy declines substantially in closed book question answering, but calibration stays roughly constant.
-However, the proportion of the questions that can be answered with reasonable accuracy declines dramatically, approximating zero on the smallest model sizes.
-Results can be found in \Cref{tab:extended}.
+We examine the effect of model scale on calibration, finding that in general, accuracy declines substantially in closed book question answering, but calibration stays roughly constant.
+See \Cref{app:scaling} for full results.

+As sampling-based approaches require a linear increase in compute for the number of samples, we also examine how calibration scales with the number.
+In particular, we test three, five, and eight samples and compare that to the original results containing ten samples.
+Results can be found in \Cref{tab:sampling}.
+Unsurprisingly, more samples seems to improve calibration, though it seems on the unambiguous Natural Questions slice, sampling diversity with a small number of samples works relatively well for the cost.